cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

      Average Watts = Min Watts + Avg vCPU Utilization  * (Max Watts - Min Watts)

-Second, we then translate this into total Watt Hours based on the on the amount of time servers are being used, or virtual CPU hours, and the cloud provider’s Power Usage Effectiveness (PUE) score, ie. how energy efficient their data centers are.
+Second, we then translate this into total Watt Hours based on the amount of time servers are being used, or virtual CPU hours, and the cloud provider’s Power Usage Effectiveness (PUE) score, ie. how energy efficient their data centers are.